 On February 19, 2015, the Company completed the sale of a parcel of land within its Washingtonian North property located in Gaithersburg, Maryland for a gross sale price of \$8.7 million.
 Net cash proceeds totaled approximately \$8.3 million, resulting in a gain on sale of real estate totaling approximately \$3.7 million.
-The parcel contains approximately \$6.5 acres of the approximately 27 acre property.
+The parcel contains approximately 8.5 acres of the Company's approximately 27 acre property.

 On March 17, 2015, the Company completed the sale of its Residences on The Avenue property located in Washington, DC for a gross sale price of \$196.0 million.
 Net cash proceeds totaled approximately \$192.5 million, resulting in a gain on sale of real estate totaling approximately \$91.4 million.
-The Company has agreed to provide net operating income support of up to \$6.0 million should the property's net operating income fail to achieve certain thresholds, which has been recorded as a reduction to the gain on sale.
+The Company has agreed to provide net operating income support of up to \$6.0 million should the property's net operating income fail to achieve certain thresholds.
+This amount has been recorded as a reduction to the gain on sale.
 The Residences on The Avenue is comprised of 335 apartment units and approximately \$0,000 net rentable square feet of retail space, subject to a ground lease that expires on February 1, 2068.
-The Residences on The Avenue contributed approximately \$1.1 million and \$0.8 million of net income to the Company for the period from January 1, 2015 through March 16, 2015 and for the three months ended March 31, 2014, respectively.
+The Residences on The Avenue contributed approximately \$1.1 million of net income to the Company for the period from January 1, 2015 through March 16, 2015 and \$0.9 million and \$1.7 million for the three and six months ended June 30, 2014, respectively.